Pilasters are architectural elements that add visual interest, depth, and decoration to structures while providing structural integrity.

 1. Add Depth and Visual Interest

-The layered dimensional aspect offsetting from a flat wall provides depth and relief.
-This breaks up large blank expanses to create more visually engaging facades with light, shadows and outlines.
+The layered dimensional aspect of offsetting a flat wall provides depth and relief.
+This breaks up large blank expanses to create more visually engaging facades with light, shadows, and outlines.

 2. Complement Columns and Other Architectural Features

-Pilasters are used as a balance to columns around entryways, windows, along building corners or highlighting important areas.
+Pilasters are used as a balance to columns around entryways, windows, and along building corners or for highlighting important areas.
 The uniform style ties the features together in a cohesive way.

 3. Provide Reinforcement to Walls